 Most marathoners are aware of the concept of carb-loading—the idea that they should increase the number of carbohydrates consumed in the days leading up to the race.
 Although runners do need to make sure they have an adequate intake of carbs, Lauren generally finds that, if marathoners are not careful, they can end up overdoing it.

-The solution: Don’t just throw more carbs on top of what you’re already eating; this can lead to bloating and a “heavy” feeling on marathon morning.
-Instead, decrease the amount of protein consumed during that final week to make room for extra carbs.
+INSTEAD: Decrease the amount of protein consumed during that final week to make room for extra carbs.
 You’ll be training less anyway, and your muscles should already be repaired from your last long run, so it’s okay to cut back on protein.

-Don’t skimp on the TLC!
+Don’t Skimp on the TLC!

 To say marathon running is taxing on your musculoskeletal system is an understatement, and recovering takes more than just stopping and catching your breath.
 The best way to optimize your recovery is to include strategic massage in your training and recovery.